 These anthropomorphic and zoomorphic ideals materialize into a landscape in which transparent figures are interacting in a combined, encompassing manifold.
 They pull, uproot, and hide the fragmented and systemic features to reveal intricate and repetitive systems that surround and penetrate the bodies.

 After FSU, I spent some years in New York City then moved to Sweden for love.
-My wife is from Stockholm and without question I consider it our home for a long time to come.
+My wife is from Stockholm, and without question I’ll consider it our home for a long time to come.
 Those years in New York, I was riding a wave of adrenaline from making art, exhibiting, working, exploring the city, and enjoying the struggle.
 I kept in close contact with former colleagues from FSU, who live in the Northeast, by exhibiting together and working on various projects.
 I also made many new connections and genuine friends.
-Here recently, I secured a great position as a graphic designer for a software company, RaySearch Laboratories, that is actually advancing cancer treatment.
+Recently, I secured a great position as a graphic designer for a software company, RaySearch Laboratories, that is actually advancing cancer treatment.
 It is immensely fulfilling to know that your work is making a real difference in the world.
 I continue to be active in the art scene in Stockholm with Galleri Duerr as my representative.
 I had my first solo exhibit this year with them and I have been so impressed by the genuine loyalty and interest in my art.

 I gained a few very close friends from our MFA program and learned a hell of a lot from them.
 It was so valuable to take your time in the studio to discuss art, film, and philosophy with people you truly admire.
 I learned how to “talk the talk” but I also learned professionalism and a relentless passion about studio art.